comicrelief/engineering-handbook/code-delivery/hosting.md

 github.

 ### Pivotal Web Services (PWS)
-Pivotal web services is the legacy hosting platform for our legacy PHP applications.
+Pivotal Web Services is the hosting platform for our legacy PHP applications.
 Currently the only applications that are still running on it are the legacy payment service layer and payin.
 Our aim is to retire these by the end of 2019, with the view of those being the last applications that will sit on PWS.